-Course Advisory: Eligibility for English 001 and SCC minimum Math standard.
+Course Advisory: Eligibility for English 001 and SCC

+Business Mathematics Course Advisory: SCC minimum English standard.
+This minimum Math standard.
 A study of communication theory in the planning and preparation of various types of letters, reports, resumes, and oral presentations along with analysis of group dynamics, symbolic communication, interview techniques and listening skills.
 Stresses audience analysis, style, appearance, and the importance of grammar, punctuation and vocabulary.
 Strong focus on gender and cultural communication issues and strategies in the workplace.
 Critical thinking encouraged through written and oral assignments and case studies on business communication and ethical issues.
 Three hours lecture.